ac000/libac/README.md

 ### ac\_time\_secs\_to\_hms - convert total seconds to broken out hrs, mins & secs

     void ac_time_secs_to_hms(long total, int *hours, int *minutes, int *seconds)

+## How to use

+Just

+    #include <libac.h>

+in your program and link with *-lac* assuming you've built and installed the RPM or similar.

+See *src/test.c* for examples on using the above.

 ## License